Applications are now closed.

 A limited number of studentships include fully funded international tuition fees or a partial contribution towards international tuition fees.
 Additional studentships may be available through our Strategic Partners: Lloyds’ Register Foundation, Intel, HSBC and UK Government – Defence & Security.

 The Institute welcomes highly talented and motivated graduates who are significantly engaged in any of the topics core to data science, especially those whose research spans multiple disciplines and applications.

 View list of research areas and strategic priorities for the Turing.

 How to apply for a Turing doctoral studentship

-- university admission deadlines (in some cases, the admission deadline may fall before the outcome of the studentship award is known and it is the responsibility of the candidate to ensure they have applied to the university/department appropriately.
-The Turing is not able to cover the cost of university applications.
+- university admission deadlines (in some cases, the admission deadline may fall before the outcome of the studentship award is known and it is the responsibility of the candidate to ensure they have applied to the university/department appropriately).